 Strategic Export Controls: Reports and Statistics (licensing decisions) – BIS / FCDO

 This website contains data on export licensing decisions which has historically been published as read only in the quarterly and annual reports.

-FCO’s Strategic Export Controls Reports
+FCDO’s Strategic Export Controls Reports